ros2/rclc/rclc_parameter/README.md

 # The rclc parameter package

-ROS 2 parameters allow the user to create variables on a node and manipulate/read them with different ROS2 commands.
+ROS 2 parameters allow the user to create variables on a node and manipulate/read them with different ROS 2 commands.
 Further information about ROS 2 parameters can be found [here](https://docs.ros.org/en/galactic/Tutorials/Parameters/Understanding-ROS2-Parameters.html)

-This package provides the rclc with parameter server instances with full ROS2 parameters client compatibility, parameters clients are not implemented.
+This package provides the rclc with parameter server instances with full ROS 2 parameters client compatibility.
+A parameters client for rclc has not been implemented (yet).
 Ready to use code related to this tutorial can be found in [`rclc/rclc_examples/src/example_parameter_server.c`](../rclc_examples/src/example_parameter_server.c).

 ## Table of contents